 - Use of unaltered PSF-provided logos on T-shirts, mugs, etc. -- Again, non-commercial uses to promote the Python programming language are allowed.
 Commercial uses (which includes any use where you sell these items for money) require permission from PSF.
 Please reproduce our logos with the right colors and fonts; if you need help, let us know.

-- Use of unaltered PSF-provided logos on websites, brochures, and product packaging -- Non-commercial uses to promote the Python programming language are allowed, as are all nominative uses as described in the section "Uses that Never Require Approval".
+- Use of unaltered PSF-provided logos on websites, brochures, and product packaging.
+The "intertwined snakes" graphic alone is an unaltered version, whether or not accompanied by the words in PSF-provided logos.
+Non-commercial uses to promote the Python programming language are allowed, as are all nominative uses as described in the section "Uses that Never Require Approval".
 Any other commercial uses require prior written permission from PSF.

 - Derived logos must always be sufficiently different from the Python logos to allow the community to tell the difference.
 For example, if you want to create a derived logo for a local Python user group, you might be able to insert an unaltered Python logo graphic into the local group's name in a way that does not cause confusion.
 But confusingly similar derived logos are not allowed.
 This includes entwining Python logos with other logos, or connecting them together in a confusing manner.
-Logos that simply change the colors or fonts are not allowed.
+Logos that simply change the colors or fonts require permission from the PSF Trademarks Committee.

 - Use of freely distributable derived logos as icons for files and executables -- Allowed if used to refer to the Python programming language.
 Commercial users should obtain permission before using derived logos as icons for proprietary file formats.